Uncertainty-Aware Measurement of Scenario Suite Representativeness for Autonomous Systems: Summary and Conclusions

 Future work will extend the current framework along several directions.
-First, we will address the dependence between the TOD and scenario suite distributions, acknowledging that both often stem from the same limited real-world dataset.
+First, we will relax the i.i.d. assumption to account for potential correlations between scenarios, which may arise from temporal, spatial, or operational dependencies in real-world driving data.
+Next, we will address the dependence between the TOD and scenario suite distributions, acknowledging that both often stem from the same limited real-world dataset.
 Treating them as fully independent can conceal shared biases and limit the ability to reveal representational gaps.
-Next, we aim to relax the simplifying assumptions made in this study by incorporating continuous operational factors, thereby moving beyond purely discretized representations toward a hybrid framework that combines discrete and continuous variables.
+We also aim to relax the simplifying assumptions made in this study by incorporating continuous operational factors, thereby moving beyond purely discretized representations toward a hybrid framework that combines discrete and continuous variables.
 Beyond representativeness, we will develop quantitative metrics for other data-related safety properties—such as completeness, consistency, and relevance—and explore their interrelations within a unified framework.
-Ultimately, the goal is to embed these quantitative assessments within a complete \emph{Assurance~2.0} case, linking probabilistic evidence to structured, auditable safety arguments for trustworthy AI systems.
+Ultimately, these assessments should be embedded within an \emph{Assurance~2.0} case (e.g., \cite{Chen_assurance2_2025}), linking probabilistic evidence to structured, auditable safety arguments for trustworthy AI.
+While the numerical example demonstrates the feasibility and interpretability of the approach, broader empirical comparisons with existing representativeness metrics on larger and more realistic datasets are left for future work.